elishagretton/pinterest-data-pipeline744/docs/milestone_1.md

 ## Step 2: Set up Kafka on the EC2 instance

 Now we are connected to the EC2 instance, we need to install Kafka on the client EC2 machine.
+This allows us to connect the instance to the Kafka cluster.

 First install Java on the EC2 instance.